apache/sling-whiteboard/modeling/docs/explainer.md

    * The API exposing the preferences of the current user.
    * This is related to the FormModel.

-## Why Modeling
+## Why Type System

-So far many of the efforts done in Sling are focused on the backends, while there is litte fundamental improvements done to support the development of the response to the clients.
+So far many of the efforts done in Sling are focused on the backends, while there is little fundamental improvements done to support the development of the response to the clients.

 Sling offers a default JSON servlet—which is just a mere content dump as JSON—and a default POST servlet—which again a content dump in the reverse direction from the clients to the server, and they are used a lot, often as best practice, or even marketed (wrongly) as RESTful.